depinore2/devoted_takehome/README.md

 To keep the memory performance of transactions within reason, I implemented the transactions as a stack of layers, overlaid on top of the base state of the database.
 Each layer only contained properties that overwrites a layer beneath it.
 In this way, I could avoid duplicating the whole database for each transaction.

+When reading uncommitted changes, I would read the state of the database and then apply the diff operations of each transactional layer starting from oldest and going to newest for that specific 'name'.
+By the time the code has run through all transactions and has reached the last one, the "final uncommitted value" of that name is known.

+This approach of layering commits is probably where the biggest performance drawback is: if we have a very large set of uncommitted transactions, there is a performance penalty for calculating the state of values.

+When committing all transactions, the layers are compacted onto the base layer of the database and discarded.

 ### Closing Thoughts ###

 I appreciate that this take-home assignment really gave me an opportunity to showcase my coding abilities.
 Many other take-home assignments for DevOps positions are much more focused on infrastructure provisionment.
 Overall, it was a nice change of pace.